shapeshed/jekyll.shapeshed.com/_posts/2006-12-06-photoshop_101_the_eraser_tool.md

 ---
 layout: post
 title: Photoshop 101 - The Eraser Tool
-excerpt: "A common task in Photoshop is to remove pixels entirely from images.
+description: "A common task in Photoshop is to remove pixels entirely from images.
 The Eraser tool offers a number of techniques to achieve this. "
 categories: [Photoshop, Photoshop 101]
 ---
 ## Removing sections of images